C-Corporations: Everything You Should Know

 Pro: Personal Liability Protection

 According to the U.S. Small Business Administration, C-Corps offer the strongest protection to their owners from personal liability.
-Because a C-Corp is a separate legal entity, owners and shareholders can’t be held responsible for debts of the corporation or any lawsuits brought against it.
+Because a C-Corp is a separate legal entity, owners and shareholders can’t be held responsible for debts.
+In addition, they can’t be held liable for any lawsuits brought against the business.

 Con: Administrative Responsibilities